-Click into the "People" tab in the Menu Bar, then choose "Custom Fields" in the top right to begin adding User Fields.
+Navigate into your Settings, then click Users.
+Choose "Custom Fields" in the top right to begin adding User Fields.

 Click the "+" symbol next to "User", and then add a text field called "Current Assignment".
 We use a text field because a work order or part number usually includes both numbers and letters.

 You can use any unique identifier for the second column, like batch number or serial number.

 Next, you will need to store the work order number or batch number in the field when any operator uses the routing app.